matthijsruben/NeuralNets/README.md

 # NeuralNets
 This repo contains code for several different neural networks.
-This project is created by Matthijs Kok and is used for a bachelor thesis of the study Business and IT on the University of Twente (academic purposes).
-In order to use/run this code, make sure you adhere to the [requirements](#requirements).
+This project is created by Matthijs Kok and is used for a bachelor thesis of the study Business and IT on the University of Twente.
+In order to use/run code of some files in this repo, make sure you adhere to the [requirements](#requirements).
 For an [explanation](#explanation-of-the-files) you can read the descriptions of the files below.
 For help, questions or remarks, please send an email to <email>.

 # Requirements:

 There are a few things required, before you will be able to run the code published on this repository.
 A 64-bit Python version 3.5-3.7 is required, because of compatibility reasons with Tensorflow (library).
-The code was written in Python 3.6.2. and uses the following libraries: tensorflow, keras, numpy, matplotlib.
+The code was written in Python 3.6.2. and uses the following libraries: tensorflow, keras, datetime, random, gzip, numpy, matplotlib.

 ---